AzureMentor/Azure-AI-900-Study-Guide/3 - Describe features of computer vision workloads on Azure (15-20%).md

-# AI-900: Describe features of computer vision workloads on Azure (15-20%)
+# AI-900: Describe features of Computer Vision workloads on Azure (15-20%)

-## Identify common types of computer vision solution:
+## Identify common types of Computer Vision solution:
-- Identify features of image classification solutions
+- Identify features of Image Classification solutions
-- Identify features of object detection solutions
+- Identify features of Object Detection solutions
-- Identify features of semantic segmentation solutions
+- Identify features of Semantic Segmentation solutions
-- Identify features of optical character recognition solutions
+- Identify features of Optical Character Recognition (OCR) solutions
-- Identify features of facial detection, facial recognition, and facial analysis solutions
+- Identify features of Facial Detection, Facial Recognition, and Facial Analysis solutions

-## Identify Azure tools and services for computer vision tasks
+## Identify Azure tools and services for Computer Vision tasks
 - Identify capabilities of the Computer Vision service
 - Identify capabilities of the Custom Vision service
 - Identify capabilities of the Face service